carl-sl-li/WAFrulegroupCustomResource/README.md

 c) AWS::IAM::Role (LambdaExecutionRole): Required Lambda basic permissions to create and write cloud watch logs along with appropriate "WAF" IAM permissions (required by the Lambda function).

+The code zipped file has to be uploaded to an S3 bucket in the same region as where you CloudFormation stack is created.

+      Code:
+        S3Bucket: <bucket_name>
+        S3Key: updatewafrulegroup.py.zip

 **Walk-through on what the code updatewafrulegroup.py does:**

 CREATE logic: